Senator Elizabeth Warren on The Fight to Ban Stock Trading in Congress (Pt 1)

 Chime is a financial technology company, not a bank.

-Banking services and debit card provided by the Bank Corp Bank NA or Stride Bank NA.
+Banking services, a secured Chime Pizza credit card, and my paid line of credit provided by the Bankcore Bank NA or Stride Bank NA.

 And now for some more money rehab.